IAFPD Primary Certificate in Stress Management

 This 2-day course also forms part of the ILM Approved Essential Management Development Programme, Foundation Coaching Development Programme and the Advanced Coaching Development programmes.

 This two-day course includes the theory of stress and its management.
 The course takes a multimodal cognitive-behavioural approach to stress management and is based on current research and practice.
 Some of the topics included are individual and organisational symptoms of stress, thinking errors and thinking skills, stress mapping, stability zones, relaxation techniques, biofeedback, pressure and stress, lifestyle management, physical outlets, management of the personal work environment, Type A behaviour, locus of control, time management, coping strategies at work and home.
 The application of theory to practice in different settings, e.g. coaching, counselling, health education, individual and group training, and management will be covered.
-A book, manual, handouts and biodots are provided.
+A book (or e-book), manual, handouts and biodots are provided.
 A number of questionnaires will need completing at the end of the first day of the course.

 • to become knowledgeable about the nature of stress, its management and prevention